Priyanka170974/Priyanka170974/README.md

 I enjoy transforming ideas into functional applications and working across the complete development process — from designing the frontend to building backend APIs and managing databases.

-I'm currently focused on strengthening my skills in **Java, JavaScript, React, Node.js, Express.js, MongoDB and MySQL**, while also improving my programming fundamentals and problem-solving abilities.
+I'm currently focused on strengthening my skills in **C, Java, JavaScript, React, Node.js, Express.js, MongoDB and MySQL**, while continuously improving my programming fundamentals and problem-solving abilities.

 **My approach is simple: learn the technology, build something with it, understand how it works, and keep improving.**